Rollins Pass: John Quincy Adams Rollins

 John Q.A.
-Rollins was born on Sunday, June 16, 1816 in Gilmanton, New Hampshire and was the son of a New England minister.
-Rollins is described as being a strong man and an extensive character, popular with almost everybody whom he did not owe and his one predominating fault was his failure to pay his debts.
-Newspapers cited that he was so careless about his credit that he could not keep track of all his creditors, and in turn, they had trouble keeping track of him.
-Rollins died on Wednesday, June 20, 1894 and is buried in Colorado's oldest operating cemetery, Riverside, in block 5, lot 12.
+Rollins was born on Sunday, June 16, 1816, in Gilmanton, New Hampshire, and was the son of a New England minister.
+Rollins is described as being a strong man and an extensive character, popular with almost everybody whom he did not owe, and his one predominating fault was his failure to pay his debts.
+Newspapers cited that he was so careless about his credit that he could not keep track of all his creditors; in turn, they had trouble keeping track of him.
+Rollins died on Wednesday, June 20, 1894, and is buried in Colorado's oldest operating cemetery, Riverside, in block 5, lot 12.
 His simple tombstone reads, "John Q.A.
 Rollins | Colorado Pioneer of Rollinsville and Rollins Pass."
 Colonel Rollins' newspaper obituary mentions, "No man in Northern Colorado was better known nor counted more warm friends than John Q.A.
 Rollins."